prakratikadekar/prakratikadekar/README.md

-- 👋 Hi, I’m @prakratikadekar
+- 👋 Hi, I’m @prakratikadekar, a Cognitive Science + CS major @ Rutgers
-- 👀 I’m interested in design & tech
+- 👀 I’m interested in everything design & tech!
-- 🌱 I’m currently learning new programming languages and being a better developer!
+- 🌱 I love UX design and research and want to pursue this as a career.
+Currently trying to be tech literate too :) (ooh and also trying to build out a portfolio from framer to here, wish me luck lol)
-- 💞️ I’m looking for ways to gain more experience in the tech industry (product management, UX/UI design, software engineering, data analysis, etc.)
+- 💞️ Internship experience in UX research, design/research operations and UX/product design at startups and corporations, from healthcare to marketplace to fitness apparel
-- 📫 How to reach me: LinkedIn & my email - prakrati.kadekar@gmail.com
+- 📫 How to reach me: LinkedIn (Prakrati Kadekar) & my email - prakrati.kadekar@gmail.com

 <!---
 prakratikadekar/prakratikadekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.